Qyuzet/evm-hyperledger-corda--blockchain/README.md

 * **Block Creation:**  Creates new blocks with transactions and a hash of the previous block.
 * **Hashing:**  Uses a secure hashing algorithm to ensure data integrity.
-* **Transaction System:**  Allows for the creation and processing of simple transactions.
+* **Transaction System:**  Allows for the creation and processing of simple transactions..

 ## Getting Started